PeterWalchhofer/Telescrape/README.md

 ### Input Data
 You need to create your own `channels.csv`and put it in the `/input` folder.

-Only **Link** and **Broadcast** Relevant for scrpaing.
+Only **Link** and **Broadcast** Relevant for scraping.
 The csv should have the form described below.
 There also is an example csv in the folder.

 Kategorie | Name | **Link** | @ | **Broadcast**
 --- | --- | --- | --- | ---